andersquist/would-you-rather/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# Would You Rather
+A react app with asynchronous state handling using redux. <br>
+You can create polls and answer polls.
+There is also a leader board <br>
+that shows how well each user is doing i comparison to each other.

+## How to get it to run

-In the project directory, you can run:
+In the project directory, you run the following to install all dependencies:

+### `npm install`

+And then followed by:

 ### `npm start`